Correlate Disparate Data Points

 Fifteen data points aren’t too bad to monitor, but what about a million data points?
 These points must be observed and correlated across teams to conclude application performance.
 Unfortunately, the traditional monitoring approach in silos has a high time value.

-Using traditional monitoring methods and in the face of application downtime, the theory of elimination and answers are not easily placed in front of the engineer.
+Using traditional monitoring methods and in the face of application downtime, the theory of elimination and answers are not easily accessible to the engineer.
 There is a time value that creates a cost.
 Given the amount of data today, on average, it takes 4 hours to repair an outage, and an outage costs $300K.

-If there is lost revenue, the cost to the enterprise, on average, is $5.6M.
-How much will it take, and what cost will a company incur if the amount of data increases 18x?
+If revenue is lost, the cost to the enterprise, on average, is $5.6M.
+How much will it take, and what price will a company incur if the amount of data increases 18x?
 A recent report states that only 21% of organizations can successfully troubleshoot within the first hour.
-That’s an expensive hour that could have been saved with the right monitoring solution.
+That’s an expensive hour that could have been saved with the proper monitoring solution.

 There is real economic value in applying the correct monitoring solution to the problem and adequately correlating between silos.
 What if a solution does all the correlation?
 The time value is now shortened because, algorithmically, the system is carrying out the heavy-duty manual work for you.